wmhass/BDDComicsList/README.md

 *Scenario: List of comics is presented:*

-    Given that the list of comics is presented
-    And I tap on a comic
+    Given that the list of comics has one or more items When I tap on a comic
     Then present a list with the name of the characters of that comic

 ### US03 - Loading comics UI indicator